Choosing an early learning service

 - is the place clean and well looked after?

-You can check the Education Review Office (ERO) report for the ECE service or kōhanga reo you are considering.
-ERO is a government department that reviews ECE services, kōhanga reo, schools and kura as part of its work.
+You can check the Education Review Office (ERO) report for the early learning service or kōhanga reo you are considering.
+ERO is a government department that reviews early learning services, kōhanga reo, schools and kura as part of its work.

 Last reviewed: Has this been useful?
 Tell us what you think.